csaw68/4180_project/README.md

 - [Future Improvements](README.md#future-improvements)

 # Overview
-This project aims to create a hand gesture-controlled car that can recognize hand commands to move and perform four motions.
+This project aims to create a hand gesture-controlled car that can recognize hand commands to move and perform four motions (forward, reverse, right turn, left turn).
 It uses a Pi camera to capture hand gestures, a Raspberry Pi 4 to interface with the Pi camera and translate detected hand gestures into commands that are sent to a server run by an MBED (using a ESP8266 module).
 Finally, the MBED takes the commands and moves the robot accordingly.

 <img src="https://user-images.githubusercontent.com/78784280/145411276-7d4bd055-054c-4d5b-b3a5-7a5d652541ab.png" width="850">